jon-e-turner/refmark/README.md

 # RefMark

-JavaScript benchmarking suite designed to acquire two or more git refs, build them, then execute the requested tests.
+C# CLI benchmarking suite designed to acquire two or more git refs, build them, then execute the requested tests.
 Uses 0x under the hood.

 ## Set-up